E3Coders/eloquent/docs/chap4.md

 ##Objects

 An object is a set of properties.
 We can add and remove these properties.
-We use {} to define an object
+We use {} to define an object.
+It's also called an object literal.

     var week = {
         days: ["lundi", "mardi", "mercredi", "jeudi", "vendredi", "samedi", "dimanche"],